jordles/notes/Tailwind.md

 | justify-self-end-safe    | justify-self: safe end;    |
 | justify-self-stretch     | justify-self: stretch;     |

+height
+Utilities for setting the height of an element.

 max-height
 Utilities for setting the maximum height of an element.